Social Icons

 Directed by Mark Rosman

-Since this movie was released I have seen it more than twenty times and the only person to know that will be my Sister.
-I have always had a soft spot for this movie since its release and enjoyed the way the plot plays out to what look like a modern day Cinderella tale without the magic.
+Since this movie was released, I’ve watched it more than twenty times—and the only person who knows that is my sister.
+I’ve always had a soft spot for this film, ever since its release.
+I enjoy how the plot plays out like a modern-day Cinderella story, minus the magic.

-I have to be honest it was movie I liked and never told anyone of my friends back then in the University because I knew they did not like it.
-The movie is predictable, no unexpected twist and even the acting by some of the cast (especially Sam’s step mother and sisters) were too weird to rate.
+I have to be honest: this was a movie I loved but never admitted to my friends back in university.
+I knew they wouldn’t like it.
+The movie is predictable, with no unexpected twists, and some of the acting (especially from Sam’s stepmother and stepsisters) is so over-the-top it’s hard to take seriously.

-Regardless I do not know whether it is the way Sam (Hilary Duff) and Austin (Chad Michael Murray) relationship blossoms or just that I am a helpless romantic – I still find this movie easy to watch and will probably be seeing it again in the future.
+Still, there’s something about how Sam (Hilary Duff) and Austin’s (Chad Michael Murray) relationship blossoms that keeps me coming back.
+Maybe it’s just that I’m a helpless romantic, but I find this movie easy to watch—and I’ll probably watch it again in the future.

-The movie starts with Eight-year-old Sam living with her widowed father who runs a popular, sports-themed diner.
-Her father later on marries a vain and selfish woman named Fiona (Jennifer Coolidge).
-Fiona has two daughters from her previous marriage and hides her true nature from Sam and her father.
-During an earthquake Her father is killed trying to save Fiona and her daughters.
-As he supposedly left no will, Fiona takes charge of the dinner and re-brands it in her creepy way.
+The movie begins with eight-year-old Sam living with her widowed father, who owns a popular sports-themed diner.
+Her father marries Fiona (Jennifer Coolidge), a vain and selfish woman with two daughters from a previous marriage.
+Fiona hides her true nature from Sam and her father, but during an earthquake, Sam’s father tragically dies while trying to save Fiona and her daughters.
+With no will left behind (supposedly), Fiona takes over the diner and rebrands it in her creepy, over-the-top style.

-Sam is now grown and works at her father's diner as a janitor saving money for her dream college, while dealing with daily torments from her stepfamily.
+Now grown, Sam works at the diner as a janitor, saving money for her dream college, while enduring daily torment from her stepfamily.

-Sam has an online pen pal she calls Nomad who goes to the same high school with her whom she confides in.
-They share the same dream of attending the same college.
-Sam's best friend is the outcast Carter (Dan Bryd) and there is Rhonda (Regina King) the diner manager who cares for Sam like a mother.
+Sam has an online pen pal she calls "Nomad," who attends the same high school as her.
+The two confide in each other and share the dream of going to the same college.
+Sam’s best friend, Carter (Dan Byrd), is an outcast, while Rhonda (Regina King), the diner manager, serves as a mother figure to Sam.

-Nomad proposes that he and Sam meet in person at the school's Halloween dance.
-Reluctant at first Sam is persuaded by Carter to go and meet her pen pal.
+Nomad proposes they meet in person at the school’s Halloween dance.
+Reluctant at first, Sam is persuaded by Carter to go.

-The movie funny enough has had four direct-to-DVD sequels starring new ladies all having their own Cinderella story.
-I have not seen any of them and will probably not because this is the only one that matters.
+Interestingly, the movie spawned four direct-to-DVD sequels, each starring a new lead with her own Cinderella story.
+I haven’t seen any of them and probably never will because, for me, this is the only one that matters.

 Lucky Number Slevin (2006)